 The vertical displacement patterns of the models with a VBP of 55% are depicted in Figure 3-11.
 Maximum displacements are generally observed along the tunnel axis, with the exception of configurations 06 and 09.
 Additionally, a minor uplift is noted outside the tunnel area.
 The highest recorded displacement occurs in the VBP 55%-01 configuration near the tunnel axis, measuring approximately 2.8 cm.
 The maximum uplift was observed in VBP 55%-06, measuring 5 mm.
-This phenomenon, observed mainly beyond the bimrock zone is commonly found in numerical analyses when the same value of the elastic modulus is considered for both loading and unloading processes.
+This phenomenon, observed mainly beyond the bimrock zone, is commonly found in numerical analyses when the same value of the elastic modulus is considered for both loading and unloading processes.
 In this case, the higher stiffness of the bimrock area with respect to that of the surrounding soil compels the outward transfer of stress, amplifying this problem and prompting a slight upward movement in the adjacent ground.

 Summing up, the results obtained from the numerical simulations indicate that by increasing VBP within the range of 25 to 55 percent, the maximum shallow vertical displacements in the area affected by the excavation are reduced by approximately 13.51%, 39.19%, and 62.16% for VBP levels of 25%, 40%, and 55%, respectively.
 The distribution of the displacements is influenced by the size and location of the blocks inside the matrix.